Business

 Taco Bell is named the fastest drive-thru for a fifth year, but it may have lost a human touch with AI

-Although Chick-fil-A was the slowest fast-food drive-thru, it was considered the friendliest, per the latest QSR report — at the Golden Arches, however, customers weren’t lovin’ the vibe.
+Though Chick-fil-A was the slowest fast-food drive-thru, it was considered the friendliest, per the latest QSR report.
+At the Golden Arches, however, customers weren’t lovin’ the vibe.

 At first glance, it seems as though Yum!
-Brands’ AI drive-thrus, developed with Nvidia to deliver even faster fast-food, are paying off... bar the odd 18,000 water cups.
+Brands’ AI drive-thrus, developed with Nvidia to deliver even faster fast food, are paying off... bar the odd 18,000 water cups.

 But these outlets were already pretty quick, even if at the expense of accuracy: 2025 marks the fifth consecutive year that Taco Bell has taken the top spot in the rankings.
-On closer inspection, the total wait time and order accuracy at Taco Bell was the same as in 2024, and KFC actually took 2 seconds longer than last year’s average — and got 10% more orders wrong.
+On closer inspection, the total wait time and order accuracy at Taco Bell was the same as last year, and KFC actually took 2 seconds longer than last year’s average — and got 10% more orders wrong.

 Service with a smile